adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 **The CTM condition needs constant maintainance along the continuum of new browsers**.
 Again it's the same old problem &mdash; when do I drop support for a browser?
 This question doesn't really need to ever be asked.
 Either the browser is capable or not.
 Again go back to the philosophy of Progressive Enhancement for a moment.
 The point of CTM is that you don't ever provide the *fuck you* experience; the *core* experience at worst is just fine.

 **It's unreliable**.
-It's only reliable if the application utilises the methods in the CTM condition e.g. the following could easily break:
+It's only reliable if the application utilises the methods in the CTM condition e.g. the following could easily break, due to the use of `matchMedia` without first detecting in the CTM condition.

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// application that uses other APIs